Skip to main content

 Desktop formats are a shallow format — all they care about are looks.
 Desktop publishing software inextricably marries content and presentation.
 The information you input can only be consumed in one form, and that one form is defined by the medium, in most cases, paper, or more recently, their digital analog, faux margins and all.

-When you blindly optimize for one thing — appearances — behind the scenes there’s a lot that goes unattended and it becomes increasingly complex to perform even the most simple of tasks.
+When you blindly optimize for one thing — appearances — behind the scenes there’s a lot that goes unattended and it becomes increasingly complex to perform even the simplest of tasks.
 Extracting your content becomes tantamount to finding a needle in a purpose-built, legacy haystack.

-Put another way, in taking a look at this sample Word Document, given the same content represented identically in various formats, as little as less than one quarter of one percent of the file is actually dedicated to storing content:
+Put another way, in taking a look at this sample Word Document, given the same content represented identically in various formats, less than one quarter of one percent of the file is actually dedicated to storing content:

 Once content and presentation are decoupled, content written for the web exposes author intent through semantic markup — markup which describes the relationship between elements, not simply their visual representation.
 It’s not simply that a given line is bold or a larger font size, but memorialized in the document itself is that the given line is a heading, a heading which describes the content that follows.